I am glad that ...this is my 200th post on LCDing.

 (X,Y,Bubble size, Bubble Color and Time) as a motion chart.

-Visualizations.
+The user interphase is quite intuitive and simple to create Visualizations.
 However, for first time user, arranging data may be a challenge.
-The simple solution is to follow Trend Compass's instructions and their
+The simple solution is to follow Trend Compass's instructions and their model of Excel to arrange data.

 Trend Compass helps you present your business data from your own desktop without the hassle of connecting to the internet and hopping between presentation and web.